Clotrimazole

 Apply the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next dose.
 Do not use extra medicine to make up for the missed dose.

-Unless directed by a doctor, do not use CLOTRIMAZOLE for more than four weeks.
-If used for prolonged durations, the fungus may become resistant to CLOTRIMAZOLE.
+Unless directed by a doctor, do not use Clotrimazole for more than four weeks.
+If used for prolonged durations, the fungus may become resistant to Clotrimazole.